eblot/pyftdi/_sources/installation.rst.txt

     Ftdi.show_devices()

 should list all the FTDI devices available on your host.

+Alternatively, you can invoke ``ftdu_urls.py`` script that lists all detected FTDI devices.
+See the :doc:`tools` chapter for details.

   * Example with 1 FT232H device with a serial number and 1 FT2232 device
     with no serial number, connected to the host: